-Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding Lead, Mrs. Jessica Crossley or in her absence Mrs. Jennifer Harvey, the Deputy Designated Safeguarding Lead.
+Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding Lead, Sarah Campagnaro or in her absence Mrs. Jennifer Harvey or Mrs Jenny Shaw, the Deputy Designated Safeguarding Lead.

 For more information of what to do should you be concerned about a child

 Concerns about Staff

 Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
 If the allegation concerns these individuals, you should contact: Mrs Jenny Harvey, Principal.

 Should you feel that your concerns have not been dealt with appropriately by the school or Chair of Governors you should contact the Local Authority Designated officer (LADO), Nicola Laird 0117 903 7795

 The governors and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfil our duty of care.
 The designated Safeguarding Academy Councillor (Governor equivalent) at Minerva Primary Academy is Mrs Bridget Suitters.
 All staff are familiar with the government’s guidance for schools.

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 School staff receive regular training to help them to identify concerns at an early stage.

 - Safeguarding awareness for every member of staff and academy councillors to include basic awareness, and more detailed issues as described in KCSiE 2018 (CSE, FGM/HBV, County Lines & CCE, peer on peer abuse, sexual violence & harassment, children with family members in prison, preventing radicalisation, bullying, E-safety, homelessness).